SainsburyWellcomeCentre/rc2_matlab/README.md

 # Rollercoaster V2 (RC2) - DoubleRotation v1.0

 This is a branch of Rollercoaster V2 repository that contains the software control code and documentation for the RC2DoubleRotation setup in user folder 'yyao_DoubleRotation'.
+The code cooperates with visual stimuli code on another computer to drive the setup.

 ## Hardware